lordbuffcloud/lordbuffcloud/README.md

 # 👽 About Me:

 Hello!
-I’m a software developer, and I work on training machine learning models.
-I enjoy finding practical solutions to problems through code and data.
-Founder of **K1ng Digital Solutions LLC**—a tech startup and freelance IT company—I specialize in crafting practical and efficient tech solutions that make a real-world impact.
+I’m a software developer and love machine learning.
+Founder of **K1ng Digital Solutions**—a tech startup and freelance IT company—I specialize in crafting practical and efficient tech solutions that make a real-world impact.

 Beyond programming, I enjoy **graffiti art** and trying to merge creativity with technology.
 I'm passionate about leveraging tech to optimize life, approaching challenges with a clean and pragmatic mindset, and executing projects with a modern flair.